Manas120104/Crop-Recommendation-ML/README.md

 * `rainfall` - rainfall in mm
 * `label` - crop name

-This is a **classification problem** where we use all the soil and environmental features (N, P, K, temperature, humidity, pH, rainfall) to predict the appropriate crop name using various machine learning models.
+This is a **classification problem** where I used all the soil and environmental features (N, P, K, temperature, humidity, pH, rainfall) to predict the appropriate crop name using various machine learning models.

 ## 🚀 Getting Started